TR4HIM/one-viewer/Readme.md

-# One Viewer: View Posts With VueJs.
+# One Viewer: Single Page Application To Show Posts With VueJs.

 One Viewer is a lightweight Wordpress plugin that pulls posts from Wordpress API filtered by category and shows posts in nice interface created with VueJs framework.